 Shadow Play is an extremely obscure ghost story.
 Director/writer Susan Shadburne’s website claims that the film had a theatrical release when it came out, although it must have been in such out of the way places that almost nobody at the time ended up covering (let along seeing) the film.
 The film did receive cable play and video release but this did little to raise its profile.

 Shadow Play is the only film directed by Susan Shadburne.
-Shadburne is an associate of Claymation animator Will Vinton who is probably best known for his work on Return to Oz (1985) and as the director of the feature-length Claymation film The Adventures of Mark Twain (1985) on which Shadburne acted as producer.
+Shadburne is the wife of Claymation animator Will Vinton who is probably best known for his work on Return to Oz (1985) and as the director of the feature-length Claymation film The Adventures of Mark Twain (1985) on which Shadburne acted as producer.
 (Vinton also acts as a producer on this film).
 Shadburne has made several documentaries and children’s films and a number of short films, although Shadow Play was her only feature-length film.
-She now lists herself as a ‘Medical Intuitive’ and ‘Bio-Energy Healer’ – her work can be found at www.shaburne.com.
+She subsequently listed herself as a ‘Medical Intuitive’ and ‘Bio-Energy Healer’ – her work can be found at www.shaburne.com – and passed away in 2018.